 To change this, National Plan for Vacation Day reminds us to plan our vacation at the start of the year for the rest of the year.
-When it comes to taking a vacation, it’s the planners of the world who get the job done.
-According to Project: Time Off, planners are more likely to take all their vacation time in a given work year and take more extended vacations than non-planners.
-They’re also happier with their jobs, relationships, and health, so don’t knock the planners who get out the door to vacation!
+When it comes to taking a vacation, it is the planners of the world who get the job done.
+Planners are more likely to take all their vacation time in a given work year and take more extended vacations than non-planners.
+They are also happier with their jobs, relationships, and health.
+So don’t knock the planners who get out the door to vacation!
 Get planning!!

 Three Easy Steps to Planning a Vacation

-Planning a vacation doesn’t have to be a monumental task.
+Planning a vacation does not have to be a monumental task.
 Here are three easy steps to make it happen:

 - Determine how much time off you earn.
 Look up the number of vacation days you earn by checking with your finance or HR team.
 Don’t forget to make a note of any office closures.

 - Coordinate calendars.
-Use Project: Time Off’s vacation planning tool to plot out your year—enter the number of days you earn, put your vacation dreams on the calendar, and use your custom link to get your family and friends involved in the planning.
+Plot out your year—enter the number of days you earn, put your vacation dreams on the calendar, and use your custom link to get your family and friends involved in the planning.

 - Share your plans.
 Once you have your days determined, use the calendar to export your plans to Outlook, Gmail, or other electronic calendars to share with your boss, co-workers, and family.